Table of Contents

-This is the most commonly used approach when it comes to stop loss.
-It’s a simple setup which closes your position automatically when price hits a certain level.
+This is the most commonly used approach when it comes to stopping loss.
+It’s a simple setup that closes your position automatically when the price hits a certain level.

 The downside with this is that often a price will go back in your favor after it’s hit the stop loss.
-A hard stoploss may mean you’ll end up taking a loss for nothing.
+On the other hand, a hard stop loss may mean you’ll end up taking a loss for nothing.

-This method will be more familiar to more experienced traders because it takes a lot of practice and work to successfully implement.
+This stop-loss technique will be more familiar to more experienced traders because it takes a lot of practice and works to implement successfully.

 Rather than place a stop loss in the market system, traders who deploy mental stops execute the stops manually once a price is where it needs to be.

-This method is also bit tricky and should only be undertaken by the most experienced and learned traders.
-Without the proper knowledge, market events can slide a trade into a sever drawdown.
+This technique is also a bit tricky and should only be undertaken by the most experienced and learned traders.
+Without the proper knowledge, market events can slide a trade into a severe drawdown.
 This is especially true when the trader doesn’t know how to cut losses.

-In The5ers program, we get quite a few traders who don’t use a stop loss.
-Having reviewed their performance, we can tell you firsthand that they often end up very, very deep, sometimes for days or weeks in a drawdown before they recover or break even.
+In The5ers program, we get quite a few traders who don’t use any stop-loss method.
+Having reviewed their performance, we can tell you firsthand that they often end up very deep, sometimes for days or weeks, in a drawdown before they recover or break even.

 This isn’t an ideal method for most people because you’ll end up spending a ton of time in negative, stressful positions.
-Sometimes it will work out for you but it only takes one time to not in order to throw you into a crippling position.
+Sometimes it will work out for you, but it only takes one time not to throw you into a crippling position.

-Many traders who don’t use a stop loss claim that because price fluctuates up and down, there will always be a period for recovery.
+Many traders who don’t use a stop loss claim that there will always be a period for recovery because the price fluctuates up and down.
 These traders anticipate and trade with incredible patience while they’re suffering through a drawdown.

 For most traders, this is a self-deceiving practice because they don’t have the mental strength to cut losses.
 Traders wind up in trouble when they play the market with an all-in mentality.

-In order to work without a stop loss, you need to have a rigid guide for alternative risk management that can compensate for the lack of stop loss.
+To work without a stop loss, you need to have a rigid guide for alternative risk management to compensate for the lack of stop loss.
 This usually involves very low leverage (less than 1 to 1 or even negative leverage).
-This alternate plan also involves price action condition to cut your trade, which is another form of mental stop loss.
+This alternate plan also involves price action condition to cut your trade, another form of mental stop loss.

-All four types of stop loss laid out above all have pros and cons.
-At the end of the day, it’s up to you to decide what’s best according to your personality.
+All four types of stop-loss laid out above all have pros and cons.
+It’s up to you to decide what’s best according to your personality at the end of the day.
 Some methods require more mental toughness, while some require more patience and practice.